michaelcbest/michaelcbest.github.io/_pages/about.md

 My research interests lie in public and development economics where I study the design and implementation of public policy.
 I focus in particular on low- and middle-income countries, and on tax and procurement policy.

 Before joining Columbia I was a Post-doctoral Fellow at the Stanford Institute for Economic Policy Research.
-I earned by Ph.D. from the London School of Economics.
+I earned my Ph.D. from the London School of Economics.